 Siegler, Robert S. (rss2169)Skip to content Skip to main navigation

-Dr. Siegler's contributions have been honored in many ways, including being awarded the American Psychological Association's Distinguished Contribution Award in 2005, serving on the U.S. National Mathematics Advisory Panel from 2006-2008, election to the National Academy of Education in 2010, heading the development of a Practice Guide on fractions learning for the U. S. Department of Education in 2010, being appointed Director of the Siegler Center for Innovative Learning at Beijing Normal University in 2012, and election to the Society of Experimental Psychologists in 2015.
+Dr. Siegler's contributions have been honored in many ways, including being awarded the American Psychological Association's Distinguished Contribution Award in 2005, serving on the U.S. National Mathematics Advisory Panel from 2006-2008, election to the National Academy of Education in 2010, heading the development of a Practice Guide on fractions learning for the U. S. Department of Education in 2010, being appointed Director of the Siegler Center for Innovative Learning at Beijing Normal University in 2012, election to the Society of Experimental Psychologists in 2015, Hommage for Dr. Robert Siegler at Aix en Provence in France 2016, chosen in 2017 for the “in honor of” group of the Federation of Associations in Behavioral and Brain Sciences, and recipient of the 2022 G. Stanley Hall Award for Distinguished Contribution to Developmental Psychology from Division 7 of APA.

 Braithwaite, D. W., & Siegler, R. S. (2018).
 Developmental changes in whole number bias.
 Developmental Science, 21(2), e12541. doi: 10.1111/desc.12541.